A Guide to Buying Property in the BVI for Foreign Buyers

 Overview – The BVI Real Estate Market

-A British Overseas Territory offering the benefits of no income tax, VAT or capital gains tax, the British Virgin Islands has emerged as a highly successful offshore financial centre.
+A British Overseas Territory offering the benefits of no income tax, VAT or capital gains tax, the British Virgin Islands has emerged as a highly successful offshore financial center.
 With 4 main islands, 11 smaller inhabited islands and approximately 35 other beach-fringed islets and cays scattered in turquoise waters that appear so close you feel you could almost reach out and touch them, the BVI is also renowned as one of the world’s best sailing and diving destinations.

 Like nearby Anguilla and the Cayman Islands, the alluring combination of a barefoot chic lifestyle, first class yachting facilities and an attractive tax regime, has helped the BVI firmly establish itself as a real estate investment location of choice for high net worth property buyers.